Union is better

 five winners of the Random Drawing.
 The funds may be used at

 any accredited college or university in the United States.
-Applications for the 2018
+Applications for

 The Union Plus Scholarship Program